stolostron/rhacm-docs/install/install_connected.md

 ## Prerequisites

-You must meet the following requirements before installing Red Hat Advanced Cluster Management for Kubernetes:
+You must meet the following requirements before you install Red Hat Advanced Cluster Management for Kubernetes:

 * Red Hat OpenShift Container Platform version 4.3, or later, must be deployed in your environment, and you must be logged into it with the CLI.
 See the [OpenShift version 4.3 documentation](https://docs.openshift.com/container-platform/4.3/welcome/index.html) or [OpenShift version 4.4 documentation](https://docs.openshift.com/container-platform/4.4/welcome/index.html).

-* A pre-configured StorageClass in Red Hat OpenShift Container Platform is available that can be used to create storage for Red Hat Advanced Cluster Management for Kubernetes.
+* A StorageClass is preconfigured in Red Hat OpenShift Container Platform, and is available to create storage for Red Hat Advanced Cluster Management for Kubernetes.

-* Your Red Hat OpenShift Container Platform CLI must be version 4.3, or later, and configured to run `oc` commands.
+* Your Red Hat OpenShift Container Platform command line interface (CLI) must be version 4.3, or later, and configured to run `oc` commands.
 See [Getting started with the CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) for information about installing and configuring the Red Hat OpenShift CLI.

 * Your Red Hat OpenShift Container Platform permissions must allow you to create a namespace.